 The prediction $f(x, \theta)$ may be a guess for $y$, in which case $L$ might measure the inaccuracy of this guess (e.g. using the familiar squared error $\frac{1}{2}\| y - z \|^2$).
 Or $f(x, \theta)$ could encode the parameters of some simple predictive distribution.
 For example, $f(x, \theta)$ could be the set of probabilities which parameterize a multinomial distribution over the possible discrete values of $y$, with $L(y,f(x, \theta))$ being the negative log probability of $y$ under this distribution.

-\section{KL divergence objectives}
+\section{KL Divergence Objectives}

-The natural gradient method of \citet{natural_efficient} can be potentially applied to any objective function which measures the performance of some statistical model.
+The natural gradient method of \citet{natural_efficient} can potentially be applied to any objective function which measures the performance of some statistical model.
 However, it enjoys richer theoretical properties when applied to objective functions based on the KL divergence between the model's distribution and the target distribution, or certain approximations/surrogates of these.
 In this section we will establish the basic notation and properties of these objective functions, and discuss the various ways in which they can be formulated.
 Each of these formulations will be analogous to a particular formulation of the Fisher information matrix and natural gradient (as defined in Section \ref{sec:nat_grad}), which will differ in subtle but important ways.

-In the idealized setting, input vectors $x$ are drawn independently from a \emph{target} distribution $Q_x$ with density function $q(x)$, and the corresponding (target) outputs $y$ from a conditional \emph{target} distribution $Q_{y|x}$ with density function $q(y|x)$.
+In the idealized setting, input vectors $x$ are drawn independently from a \emph{target} distribution $Q_x$ with density function $q(x)$, and the corresponding (target) outputs $y$ from a \emph{conditional target} distribution $Q_{y|x}$ with density function $q(y|x)$.

-We define the goal of learning as the minimization of the KL divergence from target joint distribution $Q_{x,y}$, whose density is $q(y,x) = q(y|x)q(x)$, to the learned distribution $P_{x,y}(\theta)$, whose density is $p(x,y|\theta) = p(y|x, \theta) q(x)$.
-Note that the second $q(x)$ is not a typo here, since we are not learning the distribution over $x$, only the conditional distribution of $y$ given $x$.
+We define the goal of learning as the minimization of the KL divergence from the target joint distribution $Q_{x,y}$, whose density is $q(y,x) = q(y|x)q(x)$, to the learned distribution $P_{x,y}(\theta)$, whose density is $p(x,y|\theta) = p(y|x, \theta) q(x)$.
+(Note that the second $q(x)$ is not a typo here, since we are not learning the distribution over $x$, only the conditional distribution of $y$ given $x$.)
 Our objective function is thus